Pentaloop/PLWebServer/README.markdown

-CocoaHTTPServer is a small, lightweight, embeddable HTTP server for Mac OS X or iOS applications.
+PLWebServer is a small, lightweight, embeddable HTTP server for Mac OS X or iOS applications.
+PLWebServer is built on top of CocoaHTTPServer which means it has the same features and GCD accelerated performance, but we have gone one step further and added more functionality.

 Sometimes developers need an embedded HTTP server in their app.
 Perhaps it's a server application with remote monitoring.
 Or perhaps it's a desktop application using HTTP for the communication backend.
 Or perhaps it's an iOS app providing over-the-air access to documents.
 Whatever your reason, CocoaHTTPServer can get the job done.
 It provides: